 Which Greek Islands Have International Airports?

 14 of the Greek islands have international airports which provide direct flights daily.
 During the summer months, direct flights to the islands are more accessible to come by, in comparison to the out of peak season period (October – May).
-This isn’t to say you can not relax on a Greek island during the cooler months, you just may have to take a transfer flight from Athens first.
+This isn’t to say you can not relax in a luxury Greek villa during the cooler months, you just may have to take a transfer flight from Athens first.
 With this many options to reach the sandy beaches of Greece, it’s no wonder the country was named a top 10 holiday location for UK travellers in 2019.

 How Long is a Direct Flight from London to Greece?